rastersoft/autovala/wiki/autovala.1.md

 These commands can be called from any of the folders or subfolders of the project, because it will search for the first **.avprj** file located in the current folder or upstream.

+Everytime you run **autovala cmake** or **autovala update**, the CMAKE scripts contained in the **cmake** folder will be refreshed; this allows to get advantage of new capabilities available in more recent versions of autovala.
+The scripts are copied, by default, from the autovala's system-wide installation folder, unless the environment variable **AUTOVALA_CMAKE_SCRIPT** is defined with the path to a folder containing an alternative script.

 # OPTIONS

 **autovala init PROJECT_NAME**